Find suggested replacement products here

 A key parameter of all three types of resistance welding is weld pressure or force.
 The proper and consistent application of force improves the mating of the materials increasing the current paths, reducing the interface resistance, and insuring that any oxide barriers between the workpieces are broken through.
 Repeatable force control insures repeatable weld quality through consistent electrical contact resistance and consistent heat balance.
 Force control can also be used to trigger welding energy when a pre-determined force level has been achieved, often called “force firing.”
 Optimum welds are achieved when the applied force is precise, repeatable, controlled by time schedule, used to fire the power supply, and regulated both to reduce the initial impact and not to become excessive after the weld.

 Energy is supplied by a welder with either an internal or external transformer which both powers and controls the application of heat and time in the resistance welding process.
-In general terms, resistance welding applies high current with low voltage.
-In simple terms the resistance welding power supply transforms, modulates and controls the electrical energy of the power line and applies it to the weld according to a user defined or user programmed “weld schedule.”
+In general terms, resistance welding applies high current with low voltage; in a little more detail, the welding power supply transforms, modulates and controls the electrical energy of the power line and applies it to the weld according to a user defined or user programmed “weld schedule.”
 Depending on the complexity and intricacy of the power supply the user can program from one to more than 100 attributes and permutations of the welding process, and, using a microprocessor, store these attributes as a uniquely defined “weld schedule.”
 AMADA WELD TECH offers a full range of resistance spot welders with 5 – 200,000 A output power including high frequency inverter, linear DC, capacitive discharge and AC technologies capable of addressing both small and large welding applications.

 Our Technical Center offers high-tech laboratories with cutting edge equipment, operated by a staff of highly skilled and experienced Application Engineers.